A newer version of this documentation is available.

 String

 The name of the event.
-For example, "login success", "User was deleted", "A N1QL UPSERT statement was executed".
+For example, "login success", "User was deleted", or "A N1QL UPSERT statement was executed".

 "description"